rctcwyvrn/math441-learning-portfolio/optimal_transport.md

+---
-# Learning Portfolio: Deeper dive into optimal transport
+title: "Learning Portfolio: Deeper dive into optimal transport"
+author: Lily Lin
+geometry: margin=2cm
+output: pdf_document
+colorlinks: true
+---
 A quick google search indicates that optimal transport is more than just a linear programming problem about moving resources, and has many far reaching applications

 https://kantorovich.org/post/ot_intro/